scottie-l/reading-notes/reading-notes-201/class-10.md

+# Notes - Day 10

-<b>Ch.10 "Error Handling & Debugging"
+_Ch.10 "Error Handling & Debugging"_

 Execution context: Global= code is in script, but not in function.
 Can be called only 1 unique identifier.
 Function context= code inside a function.
 Each function has its own context.
 Eval context= text execute like code in internal function called eval().